modysosa/Base-React-Django/README.md

-# Django Project with React Integration
+# Django Project with React Integration and Real-time Chat

 A full-stack web application built with Django and React.
-This project includes user authentication, profile management, and a React frontend.
+This project includes user authentication, profile management, a React frontend, and a real-time chat feature with emoji support.

 ## Features

 - User authentication (register, login, logout)
 - User profile management
+- Real-time chat between users with emoji support
 - React integration for dynamic frontend
 - RESTful API endpoints
 - Bootstrap for responsive design